Varunshiyam/Do_Right_Handers_Live_Longer/README.md

 To investigate whether there is a significant difference in the average lifespan of left-handed individuals compared to right-handed individuals.
 ___________________________________________________________________________________________________________________________________________________________________________________________
-###  To Know more.... refer to the Documentation File of this Project.
+###  To Know more....
+Kindly Download the Documentation File of this Project.